kevindmoore/tasker/README.md

 If you want a task to only run when a certain condition is met, add a Condition class in withCondition.
 This will return true to run or false to skip.

 ### Stopping/Pausing
-To stop processing, just set shouldContinue = false;
+To stop processing, just call setShouldContinue(false);

 To pause a UI Task to wait for user input, call setPaused(true).
 When ready, call setPaused(false).
 In our example, I have a variable named currentDefaultTaskHandler that I set so the rest of the code knows which task to unpause.